justinsb/Cloud-Prize/Submission.md

 For example, I'd like to add a strategy that null routes Eureka based services, but I'm not sure of the exact DNS names to block.
 But, for Netflix, adding that is now a simple shell-script away.

 Finally, to help people get going with Netflix's Simian Army, I cleaned up a few gotchas that I hit.
 The wiki for getting going used the old AWS command line toolset, so I added the new shiny AWS CLI commands.
 There was an issue with strict parsing of boolean configuration values, so I fixed that when I hit it.
-The wiki instructions had a very complicated procedure for creating the required SimpleDB domain (it involved curl, manual calculation of the signature, and didn't work reliably!) so I added code to just auto-create the SimpleDB bucket.
+The wiki instructions had a very complicated procedure for creating the required SimpleDB domain (it involved curl, openssl hashing for the signature, and supposedly didn't work reliably!) so I added code to just auto-create the SimpleDB bucket.
 And finally, the out-of-the-box config tried to send email to foo@bar.com; if the user hasn't configured a real email I added code so that we detect that email address and ignore it.
 These improvements have been merged in to the official Netflix repo (or are already on the wiki).

 All code is Apache licensed.
 It has all been submitted via Pull Requests to the Netflix SimianArmy project, some of which have already been accepted and merged into the official Netflix project in use at Netflix.
 The code passes the test suite, including CheckStyle tests, PMD tests and unit tests.
 It therefore follows the existing Netflix code style guidelines.
 Documentation has been added to the wiki, and existing installation documentation has been improved.